OswellSkg/Unit-1/Project1/README.md

     temp = f"You currently have {colors[1]}{balance} {crypto_name}{end_code} in your wallet, which is currently worth {colors[1]}{round(balance * float(ChosenTicker.info['regularMarketPrice']), 2)} USD{end_code}."
     print(temp)
 ```
+The code above allows the user to see the wallet balance that they have.
+The code accesses an external csv database that the transaction records are kept.
+The code then splits the database per line by the given character to only leave the number of the balance, and remove all other unnecessary variables.
+With that variable, the code proceeds to convert the given cryptocurrency balance to USD.
+The code outputs the cryptocurrency balance as well as its value in United States Dollar.

 ## Display transaction history
 ```.py